ripienaar/free-for-dev/README.md

 ## Authentication, Authorization and User Management

+  * [Aserto](https://www.aserto.com) - Fine-grained authorization as a service for applications and APIs.
+Free up to 1000 MAUs and 100 authorizer instances.
   * [asgardeo.io](https://wso2.com/asgardeo) - Seamless Integration of SSO, MFA, passwordless auth and more.
 Includes SDKs for frontend and backend apps.
 Free up to 1000 MAUs and 5 identity providers.
   * [Auth0](https://auth0.com/) — Hosted SSO.
 Up to 7000 active users and 2 social identity providers.
   * [Authgear](https://www.authgear.com) - Bring Passwordless, OTPs, 2FA, SSO to your apps in minutes.
 All Front-end included.
 Free up to 5000 MAUs.